IndicoDataSolutions/indico-client-python/docsrc/intro.rst

 The IndicoConfig class gives you the maximum control over Python Client Library configuration.
 Here's how you might instantiate an IndicoConfig object and set the host and token path::

+    from indico import IndicoClient
+    from indico.config import IndicoConfig

     my_config = IndicoConfig(
         host='app.mycompany.com',